Advanced-computer-lab-2024/JourneyJot/README.md

 Use the integrated Stripe payment gateway to securely process transactions.
 Navigate to payment pages such as /pay-itinerary-stripe to complete purchases.
+Roadmap
+ Implement user reviews and ratings
+ Add multi-language support
+ Integrate social media sharing
+ Enhance mobile responsiveness
+ Develop advanced analytics dashboard
+FAQ
+Q: How do I reset my password?
+A: Navigate to /tourist/homePage/change-password to reset your password.

+Q: Can I use JourneyJot without creating an account?
+A: Yes, you can browse as a guest, but some features require an account.

+Q: How secure is my payment information?
+A: JourneyJot uses Stripe for payment processing, ensuring secure transactions and data protection.

+Q: Who do I contact for support?
+A: Please open an issue in the Issue Tracker for any support or queries.

 Contribute
 Contributions are welcome!
 Please follow these steps: